bitvijays/PhD-Resources/Misc/3_PhD_Read_Papers.md

 #### Steps - SP

-1. Look carefully at the figures, diagrams and other illustrations in the paper.
-Pay special attention to graphs.
+- Look carefully at the figures, diagrams and other illustrations in the paper.
+Pay special attention to graphs and read the captions.
 Are the axes properly labeled?
-Are results shown with error bars, so that conclusions are statistically sig- nificant?
+Are results shown with error bars, so that conclusions are statistically significant?
 Common mistakes like these will separate rushed, shoddy work from the truly excellent.

+- Read the definitions and theorems.

+- Skim the bibliography.
+  - How extensive is it?
+  - Are the authors aware of current work?
+  - Does it reference classic papers in this field?
+  - Have you read any of the papers that are referred to?
+  - Do you know relevant research that isn't cited?
-2. Remember to mark relevant unread references for further reading (this is a good way to learn more about the background of the paper).
+  - Remember to mark relevant unread references for further reading (this is a good way to learn more about the background of the paper).

+- Consider the credibility of the article
+  - Who wrote it?
+Are they well-known?
+  - Where do they work?
+What biases might they have as a result of their employer?
+  - Where was the article published?
+What is the reputation of the journal?
+Was the journal refereed?
+  - When was it written?
+Might it be outdated or superceded?

 #### Output - SP